coolbnjmn/TutorialToastView/README.md

 ```

 ## Warnings
-Make sure you're completion block handles dismissal and removal of the subview from it's superview.
-This is key as of today's release, and will change soon.
 Scale parameter, which controls how big the tutorial view is going to be, should be between 0 and 1.
 Any scale larger than 1 will not be able to get dismissed, and this is a known bug that will be fixed.

 ## In the Pipeline
 - Fixes to the above warnings
-- Animated dismissal
 - Ability to pass an animation block that is more custom
 - More customization
 - Instead of a colored square for the close button, use an actual image asset with a changeable tint color.